SAP/e-mobility-charging-stations-simulator/ui/web/README.md

 ## Project setup

+### Dependencies

 ```shell
 corepack enable
 corepack prepare pnpm@latest --activate
 pnpm install
 ```

+### Configuration

+#### Simulator UI Server Configuration

-The simulator UI server must be enabled, use WebSocket and disable authentication.
+The simulator UI server must be enabled, use WebSocket transport type and have authentication disabled.
 The simulator main configuration file should have a `uiServer` section like this:

 ```json
   "uiServer": {